hazenet/hazenetdk/about/index.md

 permalink: /about/
 ---

-My name is Mads Fog Albrechtslund, I live in [Hedensted](#physical-location) with my wife Britta and our daugther Freja.
+My name is Mads Fog Albrechtslund, I live in [Hedensted](#physical-location) with my wife Britta and our two children Freja and Lau.

 I work as a [Cloud Architect for Proact Systems A/S](/about/experience/proact-systems/).